hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-packages.md

  SPDX-License-Identifier: CC-BY-4.0
  -->

-This document details how to get the system running end-to-end locally.

-# Overview

-A comprehensive demonstrations of basic interoperation flows for trusted data sharing among networks built on Corda and Hyperledger Fabric require 9 different components:

-- [Fabric testnet](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/tests/network-setups/fabric/dev) - A pair of basic Fabric networks for testing interop flows
-- [Corda testnet](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/tests/network-setups/corda) - A basic Corda network for testing interop flows
-- [Relay](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/core/relay) - The daemon and protocol for cross-DLT interoperability.
-Two instances of this project is needed, one for the Corda network and one for the Fabric network
-- [Fabric driver](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/core/drivers/fabric-driver) - Driver used by the Fabric networks relay to communicate with the Fabric testnet
-- [Corda driver](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/core/drivers/corda-driver) - Driver used by the Corda networks relay to communicate with the Corda testnet
-- [Corda interop app](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/core/network/corda-interop-app) CorDapp used to handle interop duties between the relay and the application
-- [Corda client app](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/samples/corda/corda-simple-application) - CorDapp and client used to trigger interop flows initiated from the Corda side and to manage Corda state
-- [Fabric client](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/samples/fabric/fabric-cli) - Fabric client used to trigger interop flows initiated from the Fabric side and to manage Fabric state
-- [Fabric Interop chaincode](https://github.com/hyperledger-labs/weaver-dlt-interoperability/tree/master/core/network/fabric-interop-cc) - The Fabric interoperability contracts handle the dual process of servicing requests for views from external networks, and verifing requested views for integrity

-In the **Setup** section below, we detail the steps using which you can bring up networks and share data among them using interoperation flows using the default configuration settings.
-To customize these settings (e.g., hostnames, ports), refer to the **Configuration** section at the end of this page.
+In this document, we detail the steps using which you can bring up networks using the default configuration settings and by fetching pre-built Weaver interoperation modules, SDK libraries, and relay drivers from Github Package repositories.
+To customize these settings (e.g., hostnames, ports), refer to the [Advanced Configuration page](./advanced-configuration.md).

-# Setup

 _Note_: The default configuration is for a development setup, therefore all components are run on `localhost`, many within Docker containers.